What is 3PL? Everything You Need to Know About Third-Party Logistics

 3. Picking

-When a shopper hits “order now,” the 3PL system will receive the order details, either manually through a spreadsheet upload or (ideally, with a modern 3PL partner) automatically through software that integrates with your brand’s ecommerce site or order management system.
+When a shopper hits “order now,” the 3PL system will receive the order details, either manually through a spreadsheet upload or (ideally, with a modern 3PL) automatically through software that integrates with your brand’s ecommerce site or order management system.

-Once the order details are received by the 3PL provider, the order gets assigned to a warehouse picking team.
+Once the order details are received by the third party logistics service, the order gets assigned to a warehouse picking team.
 At this time, a pick list will be generated outlining line by line each SKU that needs to be picked and packed.
 The warehouse team will proceed with the order fulfillment by selecting the SKUs as outlined on the pick list from their various locations within the warehouse.

 4. Packing